Azerbaijan: Military

 The National Army of the Azerbaijan Democratic Republic was created on 26 June 1918.
 When Azerbaijan gained independence after the dissolution of the Soviet Union, the Armed Forces of the Republic of Azerbaijan were created according to the law on the armed forces of 9 October 1991.
 The original date of the establishment of the short-lived National Army is celebrated as Army Day (26 June).
 As of 2021, Azerbaijan had 126,000 active personnel in its armed forces.
 There are also 17,000 paramilitary troops and 330,00 reserve personnel.
 The armed forces have three branches: the Land Forces, the Air Forces and the Navy.
-Additionally the armed forces embrace several military sub-groups that can be involved in state defense when needed.
+Additionally the armed forces embrace several military sub-groups that can be involved in state defence when needed.
 These are the Internal Troops of the Ministry of Internal Affairs and the State Border Service, which includes the Coast Guard as well.
 The Azerbaijani National Guard is a paramilitary force that operates as a semi-independent entity of the Special State Protection Service, an agency subordinate to the president.